 - If you wish to file online, click “webfile eSystems Login.”
 If you wish you to file by mail, click “Forms.”

 - Enter your username and password.
 You can create an account by clicking “Sign Up.”

 - Once you’re successfully logged in, click “WebFile/Pay Taxes and Fees.”

-- Enter your 11-digit Texas taxpayer number.
+- If your taxpayer account is already listed on your profile, select the 11-digit taxpayer ID number listed next to your account.
+If your account is not listed, you can add it to your profile by typing in your 11-digit taxpayer number.
 Then, click “continue.”
-If you need to find your taxpayer number, you can find it by searching the Texas Comptroller Business Database.
+Note: If you need to find your taxpayer number, you can find it by searching the Texas Comptroller Business Database.

 To File By Mail:

 - Under the heading “Downloadable Report Forms,” click the link for the year you wish to file for.
 The most current year will be listed first.

 - Click the PDF for your appropriate tax return.
 (Note: the No Tax Due Information Report cannot be filed by mail.
 You must file this report online.)